Monsoon: South American monsoon

-Strength of impact

-The impact of monsoon on the local weather is different from place to place.
-In some places there is just a likelihood of having a little more or less rain.
-In other places, quasi semi-deserts are turned into vivid green grasslands where all sorts of plants and crops can flourish.

-The Indian Monsoon turns large parts of India from a kind of semi-desert into green lands.
-See photos only taken three months apart in the Western Ghats.
-In places like this it is crucial for farmers to have the right timing for putting the seeds on the fields, as it is essential to use all the rain that is available for growing crops.

 Process

 Monsoons were once considered as a large-scale sea breeze caused by higher temperature over land than in the ocean.
 This is no longer considered as the cause and the monsoon is now considered a planetary-scale phenomenon involving the annual migration of the Intertropical Convergence Zone between its northern and southern limits.
 The limits of the ITCZ vary according to the land–sea heating contrast and it is thought that the northern extent of the monsoon in South Asia is influenced by the high Tibetan Plateau.
 These temperature imbalances happen because oceans and land absorb heat in different ways.
 Over oceans, the air temperature remains relatively stable for two reasons: water has a relatively high heat capacity (3.9 to 4.2 J g−1 K−1), and because both conduction and convection will equilibrate a hot or cold surface with deeper water (up to 50 metres).
 In contrast, dirt, sand, and rocks have lower heat capacities (0.19 to 0.35 J g−1 K−1), and they can only transmit heat into the earth by conduction and not by convection.
-Therefore, bodies of water stay at a more even temperature, while land temperature are more variable.
+Therefore, bodies of water stay at a more even temperature, while land temperatures are more variable.